Wild about wild cats?

 A decade ago, with leopard populations under pressure, Panthera scientists discovered that while fewer than 5,000 leopards existed in South Africa, at least 800 leopards were being killed annually for their fur in the country.
 Panthera’s researchers further documented as many as 15,000 illegal leopard furs being worn during religious gatherings in southern Africa, with those donning furs believed to take on the leopard’s strength.

 Panthera’s Furs for Life Leopard Program (FFL) has since worked with digital designers to create an alternative “Heritage Fur,” supplying over 18,500 synthetic leopard fur capes or amambatha to the Nazareth Baptist Church eBuhleni (Shembe Church) for use in religious gatherings.
-Supported by Cartier For Nature Philanthropy, the Royal Commission for AlUla, and Peace Parks Foundation, the program has already led to a 50 percent reduction in authentic leopard fur use.
+Funded by the Illegal Wildlife Trade Challenge Fund, Cartier for Nature Philanthropy, the Royal Commission for AlUla and Peace Parks Foundation. and Peace Parks Foundation, the program has already led to a 50 percent reduction in authentic leopard fur use.
 This, in turn, prevented thousands of leopard deaths, with some wild leopard populations stabilizing or in fact increasing in the region, all the while promoting a culturally-sensitive conservation solution supported by Shembe leaders.

 Building upon the program’s success to date, the new Panthera-ECOPEL alliance will now provide the Shembe community with at least 600 meters of a KOBA-blend textile for the creation of 1,200 amambatha.
 Marketed as a higher-end, luxury garment for Shembe followers and leaders, the latest Heritage Furs will be created by tailoring enterprises in South Africa to ensure that the Shembe community directly benefits from both employment opportunities and profits from future Heritage Fur sales.